Four U.S. border agency employees could face discipline over treatment of Haitian migrants | Law-Order

 Advocates and migrants suing the government over their treatment during the incident said the Haitian man depicted in the widely seen photos described the mounted officer grabbing his neck and only releasing him when the horse was about to trample him.
 He called the experience humiliating in a court filing.

-Joan Agoh, a spokesperson for the Justice Action Center, one of the groups involved in the lawsuit called on Magnus to ensure "fair and just treatment" of all migrants, adding the CBP agents "must be accountable for the abuse against Haitian migrants in September."
 "We are already taking steps to ensure a situation like what occurred in Del Rio doesn't happen again," Magnus said during the news conference.

-MANY EXPELLED Of the roughly 15,000 Haitians who arrived at the U.S.-Mexico border in September, about 8,000 were rapidly expelled in the weeks that followed under a COVID-era order known as Title 42.
+MANY EXPELLED

-CBP recently said it would investigate whether anyone from the agency sold unofficial commemorative coins that depict a widely publicized photograph of the incident where a patrol officer on horseback lunges towards a Haitian migrant with a cord.
+CBP recently said it would investigate whether anyone from the agency sold unofficial commemorative coins that depict the widely publicized photograph of the incident that was under investigation.
 Magnus said in an earlier statement that the "hateful images" on the "deeply offensive" coins angered him and distracted from the essential work of the Border Patrol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)